Santa Clarita Shooting: 1 Slain Student Was Nephew Of Sheriff's Dept. Employee

 Describing the shock of the violence that struck before classes began Thursday morning, Villanueva said that even for parents and children who were safely reunited, "That's just a hard road to travel."

-Three off-duty law enforcement officers were the first to respond to the call of shots fired at Saugus High — because they were dropping their kids off at the school.
-As urgent messages went out over police channels, the three officers rushed inside to help.

-In the NBC affiliate interview, Villanueva said the group included a Santa Clarita sheriff's detective:
+In the NBC affiliate interview, Villanueva discussed the officers who came to the wounded students' aid:

-"He had just dropped off his family member at the school.
-He was driving away, went through the roundabout — and as he was leaving, he saw all the kids running.
-And then he was joined by an officer for Inglewood PD, and an off-duty officer from LAPD.

 "So the three of them were the first on scene.
 They made entry into the school — as everybody is running away, they're running towards the sound.
 And they came across the six victims suffering from gunshot wounds.
 And they started [first aid] treatment right there on the spot."